Allegheny-Computer-Science-101-F2018/cs101-F2018-lab1-starter/README.md

 ## Commands

-To get started in using the GatorGrader tool, you can change into the directory for this assignment and type the command `gradle grade` in your terminal.
+To get started with using the GatorGrader tool, you can change into the directory for this assignment and type the command `gradle grade` in your terminal.
 Running this command will produce a lot of output that you should carefully inspect.
 If the output indicates that GatorGrader judges that there are no